Stakeholder identification in Project Management

-- Who may affect directly and/or indirectly the project ?
+- Who may affect directly and/or indirectly the project?

-- Who are the vendors ?
+- Who are the vendors?

-- Who are the local communities ?
+- Who are the local communities?

 Identification of stakeholder representatives and communicate with them may provide a large number of stakeholder information.
-Stakeholder representatives may be elected representatives, traditional representatives, politicians, leaders, religious leaders etc.
+Stakeholder representatives may be elected representatives, traditional representatives, politicians, leaders, religious leaders, etc.

 Establishing good communication channels with governmental authorities and keep them informed of the project’s progress may provide their support.
-Especially local governmantal authorities support can be critical for your project’s success because they may have close relationships with your stakeholder representatives.
+Especially local governmental authorities support can be critical for your project’s success because they may have close relationships with your stakeholder representatives.

 It is not possible to communicate with all the project’s stakeholders.
 By communicating with highly influential stakeholders and experts you can gain a lot of information about the stakeholders.

-Stakeholder register is an important project document which includes the information related with the project’s stakeholders.
+Stakeholder register is an important project document which includes the information related to the project’s stakeholders.
 Stakeholder register is created together with the identification of stakeholders.
 Typically a stakeholder register may include below information;

 – Contact Information